Joey Wendle Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 8.7 K/9, which ranks 14th in the league.

-- The Angels rank 11th in baseball in home runs allowed (53 total, one per game).

-- Detmers (0-3) takes the mound for the Angels in his ninth start of the season.
-He's put together a 4.87 ERA in 40 2/3 innings pitched, with 53 strikeouts.
+- Angels pitchers combine to surrender 55 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

+- Ohtani (5-1 with a 3.05 ERA and 80 strikeouts in 59 2/3 innings pitched) gets the start for the Angels, his seventh of the season.

-- In his most recent appearance on Saturday against the Minnesota Twins, the left-hander tossed 5 2/3 innings, allowing three earned runs while surrendering two hits.
+- The righty last appeared on Sunday against the Minnesota Twins, when he went six innings, allowing one earned run while giving up two hits.

-- In eight games this season, the 23-year-old has amassed a 4.87 ERA and 11.7 strikeouts per nine innings, while giving up a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.